Titans Player Roster | Tennessee Titans - TitansOnline.com

 • In 2016, Mariota launched of his Motiv8 Foundation, which serves the communities of Middle Tennessee, Eugene and Honolulu.
 The Motiv8 Foundation aims to create and support economic and educational programs and athletic activities to provide an alternative outlet for youth of troubled neighborhoods and backgrounds.
 The Foundation’s programming centers around the tools for success that will allow more children to fully matriculate through grade-school and eventually attend college.
 Since its launch, the Motiv8 Foundation has awarded hundreds of thousands of dollars towards healthy lifestyle programming, and will continue to fulfill its mission through signature programs, strategic partnerships and fundraising initiatives.

 • The Motiv8 Foundation puts on two full scale golf tournaments in Honolulu and Portland.
-Both tournaments are in their second year.
+Both tournaments are in their third year.
 The Honolulu tournament is presented by First Hawaiian Bank and features high level sponsors Nissan, Heisman Trophy, Beats by Dre, Nike, See More Putters, Island Insurance and Albert Chong and Associates.
 The Portland tournament is presented by Dutch Bros. and was held at Langdon Farms Golf Club for the first time in 2018.

 • The Motiv8 Foundation has put the spotlight on homelessness and recently fed 5,000 homeless and workers in the homeless field on Oahu and Maui and additionally donated 1,000 pounds of dog food to two dog shelters on Oahu.
 Motiv8 continues to grow in its work with the homeless and will be hosting a job fair for homeless families and will be also donating a year supply of toiletries to more than 30 shelters across the state of Hawaii.